charithmadhuranga/devopsexam/README.md

 # devopsexam
 This is for the devops exam

-usage :::::::    ipblacklist.py <weblogfile path>
+usage :::::::  python3  ipblacklist.py  "weblogfile path"